hxrda/Information-security-course/h3-Hello-lab.md

 - How to safely install Linux on a real computer with other pre-existing OS?

 <ins>**References**</ins>
--	Karvinen 2021: Install Debian on Virtualbox - Updated 2024
+-	Karvinen 2021: Install Debian on Virtualbox - Updated 2024 at https://terokarvinen.com/2021/install-debian-on-virtualbox/
 -	Karvinen 2025 - Information security at https://terokarvinen.com/information-security/
 -	Virtualbox.org 2019 - Oracle VM VirtualBox at https://www.virtualbox.org/manual/